 - A promise of a specific problem being solved

-(If you are a student of our course “The Freedom Lab” you can check out Chapter 5 in Module 7 - here you will be able to find everything you need to know to build a successful website).
+If you want to learn more about how to create the perfect sales page, we suggest you read our blog post "What is a Sales Page?
+And why your Business needs one".
+And if you are a student of our course “The Freedom Lab” you can check out Chapter 5 in Module 7 - here you will be able to find everything you need to know to build a successful website.

 (Find one of our Sales Pages here: SALES PAGE)